 We deviate from the previous methods by allowing users to contribute their items in a {\em dependent fashion}, guided by an {\em update policy}.
 In our algorithms, proving privacy is more delicate as some update policies can result in histograms with unbounded sensitivity.
 We prove a meta-theorem to show that update policies with certain {\em contractive properties} would result in differentially private algorithms.
 The main contributions of the paper are:

 \begin{itemize} \item Guided by our meta-theorems, we introduce two new algorithms called \textsc{Policy Laplace} and \textsc{Policy Gaussian} for the DPSU problem.
-Both of them run in \emph{linear time} and only require a single pass over the users' data. \item Using a Reddit dataset, we demonstrate that our algorithms significantly improve the size of DP set union even when compared to natural generalizations of the existing mechanisms for this problem (see Figure \ref{fig:eps_fig1}). \end{itemize}
+Both of them run in \emph{linear time} and only require a single pass over the users' data. \item Using a Reddit dataset, we demonstrate that our algorithms significantly improve the size of DP set union even when compared to natural generalizations of the existing mechanisms for this problem (see Figure \ref{fig:eps_fig1}).
+We also show that our algorithms compare favorably to \textsc{$k$-anonymity} which is an ad hoc method used in practice that is not differentially private. \end{itemize}

-Our algorithms are being productized in industry to make a basic subroutine in an NLP application differentially private.